Sonosfera

 | Music curation | Do it yourself | Built for salon atmospheres |

 You are paying AUD 28 a month for a broken system.
-For roughly AUD 11 more, you secure a fully compliant, direct-licensed setup.
+For roughly AUD 11 more, you can use a direct-licensed setup with documented catalogue scope.

 APRA AMCOS actively enforces music licensing across Australian businesses.
 Their compliance teams audit salons, cafes, and retail shops.
 If they find you playing unlicensed music, they issue warnings, demand backdated licence fees, and can escalate to federal court.